Navigation » List of Schools » Pierce College » Economics » Economics 1 – Principles of Economics » Summer 2020 » Quiz

 Question #19

-A there are limited sellers in a particular industry
+A there is a single seller in a particular industry

 B there are a few sellers in a given industry